Quantum spacetime from constraints: wave equations and fields: Second quantization formalism

-as expected for bosonic creation/annihilation operators. \begin{widetext} As in the Schrödinger case, we now introduce the Hamiltonian density associated with the effective relative dynamics.
+As in the Schrödinger case, we now introduce the Hamiltonian density associated with the effective relative dynamics.
 This allows us to derive the corresponding effective Hamiltonian \( \hat{H}_{\text{eff}} \), which governs the evolution of the system in the relational picture.
-We have \cite{greinerfields}:
+We have \cite{greinerfields}: \begin{widetext}

 and, defining $E_0 = \sum_{k=-\infty}^{\infty}\epsilon_k$, we obtain